pauloamgomes/empowered-drupal/README.md

 # Empowered Distro

-This is an Drupal Installation Profile that provides a full Drupal 7.x installation plus a bunch of contrib modules and libraries.
-Focus was on identifying most critical contrib modules (related to administration, content editing, security and user interface).
+Empowered is a simple Drupal Distro based on contributed modules and custom configurations (in form of features).
+Main objective is to improve the initial phase of collecting and configuring a Drupal installation.

 ## Building

-Building the distro from scratch will require Drush (6+)
+Building the distro from scratch will require Drush (6+) and consist on below commands:

 ```shell
 # Get the codebase